-3D printing has seen a huge boom in recent years.
-Let's break down the advantages and disadvantages of 3D printing compared to traditional manufacturing processes.
+What are the advantages of 3D printing?
+Let's break down the advantages and disadvantages compared to traditional manufacturing processes.

 Additive manufacturing now defines a large branch of industrial (and hobby) systems for creating new parts and products.
 More commonly referred to as 3D printing, most systems in this category are characterized by their layer-by-layer method of building a part.